Termack/termack.github.io/thm_writeups/wwbuddy.md

 Do not forget that next week she turns 26, when she sees the gift I bought her, maybe she even encourages to go on a date with me.
 ```

-Jenny will be 26 next week, wonderful, remember roberto and henry's messages from before?
+Jenny will be 26 next week, wonderful, remember Roberto and Henry's messages from before?

 We can discover her birthday, but when is it next week?